barrymieny/material_design_icons/README.md

     $ gem install material_design_icons

-Import the stylesheet in your application's CSS manifest (application.css):
+Import the stylesheet by adding this line to your application's CSS manifest (application.css):

     *= require materialdesignicons